benfen/kapture/README.md

 ## What did I just do ?

-You just ran Kapture.
-The only load generator for K8s which is:
+You just ran Kapture !
+Kapture is a load generator / application simulator for K8s based on the enterprise development model.

+- Ridiculously eay to use, and hack: No vanity languages required.
 - Inspired by reality.
 - Relevant to anyone who runs a SaaS or uses K8s for solving REAL WORLD problems.
 Yeah, like, JAVA APPs.
 - Understandable to anyone that builds apps.